Skip to content

 Not available on OpenBSD

-Valgrind has no OpenBSD port, so its development headers aren’t available and use=valgrind can’t be built there. gmake configure use=valgrind is rejected on OpenBSD with an error.
+Valgrind has no OpenBSD port, so its development headers aren’t available and valgrind can’t be built there.
+Configuring with -DPONY_USES=valgrind is rejected on OpenBSD with an error.

 Doesn’t run on DragonFly BSD